jkudera/social-media-engagement-templatized/social-media-engagement-template/v0/src/README.md

 - Facebook - maximum 93 days ago
 - Instagram - maximum 30 days ago
 - LinkedIn - without known limit
-- Twitter - page engagement since today
+- Twitter - since the first run of a component
 - Youtube - currently not available in this template